 Is Landlord Insurance a Legal Requirement?

-If you don’t have a mortgage on the property, you will not technically be obligated by law to have any kind of landlord insurance, although it is extremely unusual for a landlord to operate without any kind of insurance cover.
+If you don’t have a mortgage on the property, you will not technically be obligated by law to have any landlord insurance.
+However, it is extremely unusual for a landlord to operate without insurance cover.

-Many landlords will consider insurance as an important necessity, as without it they will be left exposed to a large number of potential hazards and dangers which could cause them a great deal of unnecessary financial expenditure.
+Many landlords will consider insurance an important necessity.
+Without it, they will be left exposed to many potential hazards and dangers which could cause them a great deal of unnecessary financial expenditure.

-If for example a landlord were to forgo the use of landlord liability insurance, they could be held responsible for paying substantial legal fees.
+If a landlord were to forgo landlord liability insurance, they could be held responsible for paying substantial legal fees.

-There are many insurance providers available in the market, and getting a few different quotes can help you to find the best deal.
-When looking for a landlord insurance policy consider what features are important to you to help you decide which policy would be the best decision for your specific circumstances.
+Many insurance providers are available in the market, and getting a few different quotes can help you find the best deal.
+When looking for a landlord insurance policy, consider what features are important to you to help you decide which policy would be the best decision for your specific circumstances.

 Features and optional extras of a landlord insurance policy you might want to consider are: